Ho Sheung Heung

 Hung Shing Temple and Pai Fung Temple.

 Ho Sheung Heung (河上鄉) is an area in Sheung Shui, North District, Hong Kong.

 Administration

 Ho Sheung Heung is a recognized village under the New Territories Small House Policy.
 For electoral purposes, Ho Sheung Heung is part of the Sheung Shui Rural constituency of the North District Council.
 It is currently represented by Simon Hau Fuk-tat, who was elected in the local elections.

 History

 The Hau (侯) Clan, one of the Five Great Clans of the New Territories, arrived in modern-day Hong Kong towards the end of the 12th century, during the Southern Song dynasty.
 They first settled at Ho Sheung Heung.
 They later settled three branch-villages: Yin Kong, Kam Tsin and Ping Kong.

 Villages

 There are four villages in Ho Sheung Heung, namely Nam Pin Wai, Pak Pin Wai, Chung Sum Tsuen and Chung Wai Tsuen (San Tsuen).

-Ho Sheung Heung Lo Wai (河上鄉老圍) aka.
-Pak Pin Wai (北邊圍) is a walled village.
+Ho Sheung Heung Lo Wai (河上鄉老圍) Pak Pin Wai (北邊圍) is a walled village.